Updated October 3, 2022

 Robinhood Gold

-Normal Robinhood account holders cannot trade on margin using borrowed money.
-However, for a $5/month fee, Robinhood Gold members gain access to margin trading up to 2x, Morningstar reports, Level II market data from Nasdaq, and larger instant deposit limits, depending on account balance.
+Robinhood Gold members gain access to Morningstar reports, Level II market data from Nasdaq, zero interest rate on the first $1,000 of margin borrowed, and larger instant deposit limits, depending on the account balance.

 Coinbase Pro